 Statistical Analysis

 Data obtained was subjected to statistical analysis using the International Business Machine of Statistical Package for Social Science.
 Non-Parametric test Mann Whitney U Test was used to compare the distribution of aerobic capacity between male and female respondents, using median values.
 Additionally, Kruskal-Wallis Test was used to compare the distribution of aerobic capacity among the different age groups of respondents.
-A probability less than 0.05 was considered statistically significant (p<0.05) and 95% was denoted as a confidential level
+A probability less than 0.05 was considered statistically significant and 95% was denoted as a confidential level.

 Results